 All Foundation scholarships require a completed scholarship application, two reference letters, essay demonstrating need, academic and vocational goals, and copies of transcripts from high school or past collegiate experience.
 The deadline is April 15 for receipt of application materials.
+Students must maintain at 2.5 GPA in order to receive additional foundation scholarships.

 All Foundation scholarships are awarded through the TVCC Scholarship Committee.
 Applications can be obtained from the Foundation Office, 100 Cardinal Drive, Athens, TX 75751.
 In person, visit the Institutional Advancement Office, Admin Room 145 or call the Vice President of Institutional Advancement/Executive Director of TVCC Foundation at 903-670-2664.
-The application can also be obtained on the website at www.tvcc.edu/Foundation.
+The application and requirements for each scholarship can be obtained on the website at www.tvcc.edu/foundation.